Canonical Relativized Cylindric Set Algebras and Weak Associativity: Introduction

 \section{Introduction}

-My first meeting and mathematical encounter with Hajnal and Istv\'an occurred in 1985 on a beach in Charleston, South Carolina, at a meeting organized by Steve Comer.
+My first meeting and mathematical encounter with Hajnal and Istv\'an occurred in 1984 on a beach in Charleston, South Carolina, at a meeting organized by Steve Comer.
 As the three of us came out of the water, Hajnal asked me, ``How do you prove\dots'', and I answered, ``Read the proof in my dissertation, \emph{not} the published proof.''
-Her question referred to a theorem about relative representation, proved in~\cite{M78} for $\SA$, the class of semi-associative relation algebras, and in~\cite{M82} for the strictly larger $\WA$, the class of weakly associative relation algebras.
-The original proof in~\cite{M78} is more direct, and can be illustrated, as I did on the beach, by drawing triangles in the sand (\'a la Archimedes) that share edges.
+Her question referred to a theorem about relative representation, proved in my dissertation \cite[Theorem 5(10)]{M78} for the class $\SA$ of semi-associative relation algebras, and published in \cite[Theorem 5.20]{MR662049} for the strictly larger class $\WA$ of weakly associative relation algebras.
+The original proof in \cite[pp.\ 76--83]{M78} is more direct, and can be illustrated, as I did on the beach, by drawing triangles in the sand (\'a la Archimedes) that share edges.
 On any given edge, labelled with an atom included in the product of two other atoms, make a new triangle by drawing two new edges labelled with the two atoms in the product, and continue {\it ad infinitum}.
+See the proof of Theorem \ref{(10)} in \SS\ref{sect4}.